 Indie games usually don’t take that long to complete.
 So if you’re short on time, and don’t feel like spending weeks on a single game, pick up an indie game instead.
 You can get done with some indie games in under a day, while others will take you a bit longer.

-3. Original Art, Characters, and Storylines
+3. Original Art, Story, and Characters

 It gets tiring to play games that have the same type of style, characters, and stories.
 Indie studios can afford to take risks with games.
 That’s why you’ll see indie games that have a huge emphasis on art and story.

 Take Cuphead for example—this game has unique hand-drawn art inspired by cartoons from the 1930s.
 You’ll see equally amazing art in games like Ori and the Blind Forest, Sundered, Hyper Light Drifter, and much more.

 Even if an indie game doesn’t have extravagant art, it makes up for it with detailed stories and three-dimensional characters.